Nelliosis/Henrietta-bot/README.md

 1. add your own functionality
 2. modify the code
 3. tinker with the bot

 then by all means _**fork**_ the project.
 You need not to contribute back to this main project.
 You are free to make it your own.

-Use the [Getting Started](#getting-started) section to get you up and running with the bot's development. **_Though please do remember to credit my work._**
+Use the [Getting Started](#getting-started) section to get you up and running with the bot's development.

+**_Though please do remember to credit my work._**

-### Note:
+### Note

 The **artwork and logo are my personal property**, thus their images _cannot_ be used in your forks.

 I recommend branding the bot as something different altogether.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License